comunica/comunica/packages/actor-rdf-join-multi-empty/README.md

 [![npm version](https://badge.fury.io/js/%40comunica%2Factor-rdf-join-multi-empty.svg)](https://www.npmjs.com/package/@comunica/actor-rdf-join-multi-empty)

-An [RDF Join](https://github.com/comunica/comunica/tree/master/packages/bus-rdf-join) actor that accepts any number of join entries of which at least one is empty and returns an empty stream.
+An [RDF Join](https://github.com/comunica/comunica/tree/master/packages/bus-rdf-join) actor that accepts any number of inner-join entries of which at least one is empty and returns an empty stream.

 This module is part of the [Comunica framework](https://github.com/comunica/comunica), and should only be used by [developers that want to build their own query engine](https://comunica.dev/docs/modify/).